Senior living sure looks different than it did twenty years ago. Let’s take a look at why.

 Advancements in Medicine

-With earlier detections of fatal disease and greater knowledge in fitness and nutrition, seniors have more power than ever before.
+With earlier detection of fatal disease and greater knowledge in fitness and nutrition, seniors have more power than ever before.
 Technological advances have allowed for quicker surgeries with smaller incisions (sometimes even non-invasive) and also allow patients to bring much-needed monitoring to their own home.
 For example, those dealing with kidney disease can bring home a dialysis machine.

 Connect Like Never Before